mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 # Snackbar

-<p class="description">Also known as a toast, snackbars are used for brief notifications of a process that has been performed or will perform.</p>
+<p class="description">Also known as a toast, snackbars are used for brief notifications of a process that has been performed or will be performed.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}